grafana/faro-web-sdk/demo/docs/instrumentations/errors.md

-# Errors and Exceptions
+# Errors

-All apps will eventually throw an error that will be treated by developers or exceptions when something unforeseen happens.
+All apps will eventually throw errors that will be captured by developers in `try/catch` blocks and handled accordingly or sometimes they will occur without being handled.

 ## Description